Dobřív: Geography

 Dobřív is located about 7 km southeast of Rokycany and 21 km east of Plzeň.
 It lies in the Brdy Highlands.
-The highest point is the hill Žďár at 629 m.
+The highest point is the Žďár hill at 629 m.
 The eastern part of the municipal territory belongs to the Brdy Protected Landscape Area and includes several other hills with an altitude of more than 600 m.
 The Klabava River flows through the municipality.

 History

 The first written mention of Dobřív is from 1325.

+Demographics

+Transport

+The railway line Rokycany–Příkosice passes through the western part of the municipality, but there is no train station.
+The municipality is served by the station in neighbouring Mirošov.

 Sights

-Dobřív is known for its hammer mill, very rare example of a fully functioning water powered forge.
+Dobřív is known for its hammer mill, which is a very rare example of a fully functioning water powered forge.
 The earliest record of a smelter is Dobřív is from 1505 and existence of hammer mills is proven since 1614.
+For its value, the hammer mill is protected as a national cultural monument.

 Swedish Stone Bridge is a technical monument from the 17th century.
 It has one seven-metre arch with a height of 4 metres.
 On the bridge is a statue of a woman, which is probably Saint Barbara, and in front of the bridge is a statue of St. John of Nepomuk from the 18th century.